jewel/clearskies/protocol/core.md

 Cryptographic Keys
 ------------------

-When a share is first created, a 128-bit encryption keys is generated.
-This must not be generated with a psuedo-random number generator (PRNG), but must come from a source of cryptographically secure numbers, such as "/dev/random" on Linux, CryptGenRandom() on Windows, or RAND_bytes() in OpenSSL.
+When a share is first created, a 128-bit encryption key is generated.
+It must not be generated with a psuedo-random number generator (PRNG), but must come from a source of cryptographically secure numbers, such as "/dev/random" on Linux, CryptGenRandom() on Windows, or RAND_bytes() in OpenSSL.

 This key is used as the communication key.
 All of the read-write peers posses it, but they do not give it to read-only peers.
-It will be referred to as the read-write PSK.
-Details of communication encryption will come later.
+It will be referred to as the read-write pre-shared-key (PSK).
+(Details of communication encryption are found in the "Handshake" section.

 The SHA256 of the read-write PSK is called the share ID.
-This is used to locate other peers of the share.
+This is used to locate other share peers.

+A 128-bit random number called the peer ID is also generated.
+Each peer has its own peer ID, and the peer should use a different peer ID for each share.

 A 4096-bit RSA key should be generated for the share.
-It will be used to digitally sign some messages to stop read-only shares from pretending to be read-write shares.
+It will be used to digitally sign messages to stop read-only shares from pretending to be read-write shares.

 More keys should be generated for the other access levels: